kparc/kcc/README.md

 # kcc:+/∞

-plus over infinity, k crash course
+plus over infinity is a crash course in k

 **[genesis](#genesis)**